 "Excuse me sir, have you lost this?" - fortunately for this just disembarked pair their wallet/purse seems to have been located by the conductor before the bus runs in to the garage at Bromley.
 He is able to hand it back as RT4720s access is impeded by departing RT2712 heading Londonwards.

-I didn't use much colour film before the later 1960s when I reverted to large format roll-film and regularly bought 120 size transparency film for a few years.
+I didn't use very much colour film before the mid-1960s when I reverted to medium format roll-film and regularly bought 120 size transparency film for a few years.
 Here's a small selection of my 1960s/1970s colour work

 This looks like RT1836 - about to enter Aldgate Bus Station in 1964